SDU-Chain/geth-timing/README.md

 ## Feature
 - Add log feature.
 The following event can be recorded separately: when a block is created, when a block is sealed, when a transaction is being executed.
 It is useful to track the correct time cost for executing a transaction, without consensus time or network latency.
 - The gas limit will never change.
 It will always keep the current block gas limit, so just specify a large gas limit like `0x1fffffffffffff` in the genesis block file and don't need to worry about the gas.
+Note that, although the gas is almost unlimited, the execution time of a transaction can't be too large, still.
+In short, the execution time should be less than 3 seconds and the block generation interval, whichever is smaller.
 - Add full implementation of bn256 curve as precompiled contracts.
 The original ethereum client only support a subset of bn256 curve which is specially designed for zk-SNARK only, which is not suitable for other kind of experiments.

 ## Compile